Hamza-Ziyard/EdEmo/README.md

 ### Team Members
 ___
-- We are 2nd year undergradutaes of Informatics Intitute of Techology.
+- Our team members are 2nd year Software Engineering and Computer Science undergradutaes from Informatics Intitute of Techology.
+Our names are mentioned below.

     * Suhith Nanayakkara
     * Charani Hasara